Delving into Sequential Patches for Deepfake Detection: Experiments

 Comparing with other methods, our approach shows excellent robustness against most of the perturbations.
 As for the type of gaussian noise at a relatively higher level, the underlying low-level patterns are severely disturbed that our method can not work properly.
-We also present the precise numbers of two state of the arts in Table.~\ref{tab:robust}, where the results are averaged from all five levels.
+We also present the comparison with two state of the arts in Table.~\ref{tab:robust}, where the results are averaged from all five levels.
 In general, Face X-ray detects low-level boundary artifacts, and LipForensics focuses on high-level semantic features.
-Thus, the former performs better with the ``block-wise noise" type and the latter shows better results with others.
-In contrast to Face X-ray, we detect low-level patterns in spatial-temporal space, which is better resistant to perturbations, and thus achieves better robustness evaluation performances.
+Thus, the former performs better with block-wise noise type and the latter shows better results with others.
+In contrast to Face X-ray, we detect low-level patterns in spatial-temporal space, which is better resistant to perturbations, and thus achieves better performance.